YourSwimLog.com

 Pro Tip: Add a weight belt, DragSox, or try performing your vertical kick work with swim fins to make things even more challenging.

-3. Stop kicking down, and start kicking backwards.
+3. Stop kicking down, and start kicking backward.

-Just like how with our pull we strive to have an early vertical forearm so that we are pulling our bodies forward through the water by pulling backwards, with our feet we want to be kicking the water backwards, and not just downwards.
+Just like how with our pull we strive to have an early vertical forearm so that we are pulling our bodies forward through the water by pulling backward, with our feet we want to be kicking the water backward, and not just downwards.

-This requires flexible ankles, otherwise swimmers will bend their knees to a nearly 90 degree angle in order to push water backwards with the top of their feet.
+This requires flexible ankles, otherwise, swimmers will bend their knees to a nearly 90-degree angle in order to push water backward with the top of their feet.

 4. Improve ankle flexibility.

-Having flexible ankles means that you can catch more water with your foot, and achieve an EVA (early vertical ankle) that will allow you to push more water backwards.
+Having flexible ankles means that you can catch more water with your foot, and achieve an EVA (early vertical ankle) that will allow you to push more water backward.

 But for swimmers who have limited mobility in their ankles, this will require some mobilization work.